MIC-DKFZ/MITK-Diffusion/README.md

         * (optional) cuDNN: https://developer.nvidia.com/cudnn

 * **For Windows users**:
     * MITK Diffusion requires the Microsoft Visual C++ 2017 Redistributable to be installed on the system.
 The MITK Diffusion installer automatically installs this redistributable for you if not already present on the system, but it needs administrative privileges to do so.
-So to install the redistributable, **''run the MITK Diffusion installer as administrator**''.
+So to install the redistributable, **run the MITK Diffusion installer as administrator**.
     * **Python modules are disabled under Windows!**

 ## Building MITK Diffusion from source
-* Install [https://www.qt.io/ Qt] on your system (>= 5.11.1).
+* Install [Qt](https://www.qt.io/ Qt) on your system (>= 5.11.1).
-* Clone MITK from out [repository](https://phabricator.mitk.org/source/mitk.git git) using [Git version control](https://git-scm.com/).
+* Clone MITK from out [repository](https://phabricator.mitk.org/source/mitk.git git) or here from github using [Git version control](https://git-scm.com/).
-* Configure the MITK Superbuild using [CMake](https://cmake.org/) (>= 3.13).
+* Configure the MITK Superbuild using [CMake](https://cmake.org/) (>= 3.14.5).
     * Choose the source code directory and an empty binary directory.
     * Click "Configure".
     * Set the option MITK_BUILD_CONFIGURATION to "DiffusionRelease".